-As in the past, the Trustees establish detailed growth rate assumptions for the initial 10 years (2019 through 2028) by individual type of service (for example, inpatient hospital care and physician services).
-These assumptions reflect recent trends and the impact of all provisions of the Bipartisan Budget Act of 2018, the Bipartisan Budget Act of 2015, the Medicare Access and CHIP Reauthorization Act of 2015, the Affordable Care Act, and other applicable statutory provisions.
-For each of Parts A, B, and D, the assumed growth rates for years 11 through 25 of the projection period (adjusted to reflect discontinuities in yearly payment policies) are set by interpolating between the rate at the end of the short-range projection period and the rate at the start of the last 50 years of the long-range period described above.
-The 2016-2017 Medicare Technical Review Panel concluded that both the current length of the transition period and the current approach to the transition are reasonable, and they recommended that the Trustees continue to use the same approach to transition between short-range and long-range projections for both HI and SMI.12
+As in the past, the Trustees establish detailed growth rate assumptions for the initial 10 years (2020 through 2029) by individual type of service (for example, inpatient hospital care and physician services).
+These assumptions reflect recent trends and the impact of all applicable statutory provisions.
+For each of Parts A, B, and D, the assumed cost growth rates for years 11 through 25 of the projection period (adjusted to reflect discontinuities in yearly payment policies) are set by interpolating between the rate at the end of the short-range projection period and the rate at the start of the last 50 years of the long-range period described above.
+The 2016-2017 Medicare Technical Review Panel concluded that both the current length of the transition period and the current approach to the transition are reasonable, and they recommended that the Trustees continue to use the same approach to transition between short-range and long-range projections for both HI and SMI.